Find the therapist that best suits your needs.

 Female therapist with gray hair smiling while sitting outdoors on a concrete bench surrounded by greenery.

-Amy Lathrop, LMHC
+Amy Lathrop, LMHC, SUPERVISOR

 Amy Lathrop is the co-founder of New Story Integrated Mental Health.
 She is a private practice therapist with a background in nonprofit entrepreneurship, publishing, hospitality, and ministry.
 She is a trauma-trained, attachment focused therapist with a passion for helping people move from fear to freedom.
 Email